 The Gateway shall be transparent to control functions and shall not be required for information routing on the Primary LAN

 Each Gateway shall provide values for all points on the non-BACnet side of the Gateway to BACnet devices as if the values were originating from BACnet objects.
 The Gateway shall also provide a way for BACnet devices to modify (write) all points specified by the sequence of operations using standard BACnet services.
-All non physical points are required to be writable for each site.
+All non-physical points are required to be writable for each site.

 Each Gateway and any devices that the Gateway represents which have time of day information shall respond to workstation requests to synchronize the date and time.
-Each Gateway and any device that the Gateway represents shall support all BIBBS required of a similar native BACnet objects.
+Each Gateway and any device that the Gateway represents shall support all BIBBS required of all similar native BACnet objects.
 Refer to the BIBBs listed above for other minimum requirements of the Gateway.

 All points in the non-BACnet system shall be made network-visible through the use of standard BACnet objects.
 All points shall be writable using standard BACnet services.